 Goals of Trauma Counselling

-The primary goal of Trauma Counselling or Therapy is to enable you to live in the present without being overwhelmed by thoughts and feelings of past events.
-This includes a restoration of your personal power and confidence, getting you started on the path to a life that you desire.
-However, it is important to note that this is a long process.
+The primary goal of Trauma Counselling or Therapy is to enable us to live in the present without being overwhelmed by thoughts and feelings of past events.
+This includes a restoration of personal power and confidence, getting us started on the path to a life that we desire.
+However, it is important to note that this can be a long process.
 The time that it takes to heal would be different for everyone.

-We would encourage you to discuss your goals for Trauma Counselling with your counsellor or therapist.
+We would encourage you to discuss your goals for trauma counselling with your counsellor.
 Together, with your counsellor’s guidance, you will come up with a plan that would help you live your best life, in spite of what had occurred.

 Types of Trauma Therapy